danisharyanfahim/infinite-scroll/README.txt

 7) Updating existing build, repeat the same steps as if you were deploying for the first time, but when it asks to create a new build it will ask if you want to select from an existing build, then you select the build for your project and continue with the same steps

+***Important
+-This is working for React and React Dom Version 19.0.0 and Next Version 15.1, I had problems deploying it to Vercel and hosting on the local version due to a peer dependency conflict arising from using an older version of React.
+I needed to use the command npm -i --legacy-peer-deps to fix this and also put that into the vercel build commands in order to get it to run.
+So, either make sure the react version and react dom version are both the same and up to date on both my machine and vercel, or just create a Docker container which uses the current version and then just download those onto any other machines I use.
+Since, I know that this version will work.